 - 2 cups chopped fresh spinach

-- 1 cup rotini pasta gluten-free, if needed
+- 1 cup whole grain or regular rotini pasta (gluten-free, if needed)

 Instructions